thunderbird/webext-docs/cloudFile.rst

 cloudFile
 =========

-The cloudFile (a.k.a. fileLink) API first appeared in Thunderbird 64, and was uplifted to Thunderbird 60.4 ESR.
+The cloudFile (a.k.a. fileLink) API first appeared in Thunderbird 64.
+It allows to create a provider to store large attachments in the cloud instead of attaching them directly to the message.

-From Thunderbird 68.2.1 (Thunderbird 71 beta), an extension can choose to receive data for upload as a ``File`` object rather than as an ``ArrayBuffer``.
-You **should** specify which you want as the default may change in a future version.

 The `DropBox Uploader`__ sample extension uses this API.

 __ https://github.com/thundernest/sample-extensions/tree/master/dropbox

 .. role:: permission

+.. role:: value

 .. rst-class:: api-main-section